 This can happen in one of two ways.
 The non-custodial parent can voluntarily agree to give up their rights and support the adoption.
 This might be the case if everyone involved agrees that this is the best path forward for the children.

-In other cases, the rights of the non-custodial parent are involuntarily terminated.
-Usually, you have to prove some form of abandonment, neglect, or abuse.
 For example, if the other parent has never been in the picture or hasn’t seen the child for several years, you may have a good case for involuntary termination of rights.
 A child custody lawyer can help you make such a case if necessary.

 You also obviously want—and typically need—the support of the parent you are married to.
 Adopting your stepchildren without the approval of your wife or husband isn’t typically a good idea or even possible in most cases.